Ikavina Wine and Spirits, LLC is a Delaware based company founded in 2014.

 West Philadelphia borned and raised... yup, I grew up in Wynnefield from birth to just around 14, around six blocks away from Will Smith; then we moved to U City (still West Philly).

 The basics are that I graduated from the G.W.
 Carver High School for Engineering in Science -- go Engineers!! -- did a brief stint in the Navy,

 and then went on and studied at Penn State.
 Now, let's go a little bit further.
-This means that I will tell you the how, and then tell you me.

 One could say that I would one day be involved in wine and spirits because my father used to put bourbon, scotch or whiskey on his